pioneer-ai/turi/README.md

 ## Limitations

-Please note the following limitations of Turi (NPG-0):
+Please note the following limitations of Turi:

 * Can provide general information but may not have specific domain knowledge
 * May not understand complex or ambiguous queries